Dvar

 Dvar is an anonymous virtual band from Russia that plays darkwave and electronic music.
-The first Dvar album was released in 1995, and the most recent in 2022.
+The first Dvar album was released in 1995, and the most recent in 2024.

 History

-The members of Dvar have kept their identities secret, but there's an anonymous info that name of one member is Darya.
+The members of Dvar have kept their identities secrets, but there's an anonymous info that the name of one member is Darya.
 The Band's Discogs Webpage displays the following names: General Bee, Bee Warrior, Bee Girl, Bee Jag and Bee Svizzl.
 In an interview, they stated, "Dvar is something that came in a dream."
 Band members claim to have heard music in their dreams, presented to them by a being named Dvar.
 In several interviews the band has insisted that all of their music is directly inspired by the Dvar being, with the band serving as mere messengers.
 Some fans have claimed that the Dvar being took on the shape of a giant bee, based on the recurring theme of bees in their album artwork.
 They stated in an interview, when asked what they think about Kabbalah learnings, that they know Dvar is 211.
 In Hebrew, Dvar means Word of... or thing.

 The vocals which accompany Dvar's music use what appears to be a constructed language, which displays a sound pattern that is somewhat reminiscent of ancient Semitic languages.
 Due to this similarity, many followers of the band claim that the "lyrics" are sung in the occult Enochian language.
 However, the band has given no clues as to the nature of their invented language, except to say that, like the music, the vocals merely relate the message of the Dvar being.